AndrewSRea/My_Learning_Port/JavaScript/Intro_JS_Objects/Working_with_JSON/README.md

 <hr>

-**Note**: My own observation: The above bracket notation path to find the third superpower of the second `superHeroes` member can also be written in dot notation like this:
+**Note**: My own observation: The above bracket notation path to find the third superpower of the second `superHeroes` member can also be written in dot notation, like this:
 ```
 superHeroes.members[1].powers[2]
 ```